jwaldor/emotional-congruency/README.md

 ## How It Works

 1. **Record**: Click the microphone button to start/stop voice recording
-2. **Transcribe**: Audio is sent to OpenAI Whisper for speech-to-text conversion
-3. **Analyze**: Hume AI analyzes the audio for emotional patterns and intensity
+2. **Analyze**: Hume AI analyzes the audio for emotional patterns and transcribes speech
-4. **Insights**: Claude AI provides personalized insights about detected emotions
+3. **Insights**: Claude AI provides personalized insights about detected emotions
-5. **Results**: View transcript, emotion scores, and AI-generated insights
+4. **Results**: View transcript, emotion scores, and AI-generated insights

 ## Setup Instructions